Skip Navigation

 Making Entries for the Fair

-Entry information is available on-line at www.calumetcountyfair.com beginning in June.
+Entry information is available on-line at www.calumetcountyfair.com beginning in mid-May.
 Carefully read all of the rules that pertain to market animals.
 Pay special attention to minimum weigh-in weights at the fair.
-The entry deadline for County Fair is July 31.
+The entry deadline for County Fair is July 31st.
 Entries should be made very carefully since changes will not be allowed after the entry deadline.
 Please take note of the following:

 1. Exhibitors must enter and participate in the showmanship classes to receive premium money for those classes.

-2. Each exhibitor should enter the carcass class for beef, sheep, and swine.
+2. Each exhibitor should enter the market class as well as the carcass class for beef, sheep, swine, and market goats.

 Soliciting Buyers